-Teen Court -- Teen Court is a diversionary program for firsttime juvenile offenders who are tried and sentenced by their peers.
+Teen Court -- Teen Court is a diversionary program for first-time juvenile offenders who are tried and sentenced by their peers.
 Teen Court's purpose is to divert less serious cases away from the more formal juvenile court.
 Teen Court is based on the premise that youthful offenders will more readily accept responsibility for their actions when judged and sentenced by teens their own age.
 Teenage volunteers, acting as prosecutors, defense attorneys, deputies, clerks, and jurors run the program.
 The judge is the only adult participant in the proceedings.
 To be eligible for Teen Court, participants must admit guilt to their non-violent misdemeanor or felony charges.
 The jury determines an appropriate sentence, which may include community service, a jail tour, drug testing, abiding by a curfew, serving on a Teen Court jury, making restitution, writing a report, or verbal or written apologies to victims or parents.
 All Osceola County defendants are required to attend a life skills class taught by the Osceola County Health Department and all defendants are required to submit to random drug tests.
 If the sentence is completed, the original charge is dismissed; if not, the case is turned over to Juvenile Court.
 Judges and attorneys volunteer time to preside over the hearings.
-The Orange County program handled 1,093 criminal cases in 2010-2011 and has 498 teen volunteers.
-The Osceola County program handled 458 criminal cases in 2011, and its adult/teen volunteers donated a total of 6,095 hours of community service.
+Both Orange and Osceola County offer a free 40-hour reading improvement course for youth called Sanctioned to Read, as well as a 14-week drug counseling program for those that qualify.
+We also make referrals to impulse control and anger management classes.
+The Orange County program handled 1,005 criminal cases in 2012 and has 498 teen volunteers.
+The Osceola County program handled 488 criminal cases in 2012, and its adult/teen volunteers donated a total of 6,095 hours of community service.
 Volunteers in Orange County Teen Court earn one-half a high school credit for working 75 hours in a school year and qualify for the Thomas S. Kirk Teen Court Scholarship.
 For Orange County, call 407-836-9517 or send an e-mail to teenc@ocnjcc.org.
 In Osceola County, call 407-742-2465 or send an email to ctadam1@ocnjcc.org.